Fibre To The Home

 - An excuse to write up a description of my current broadband setup

 BACKGROUND AND FIBRE ROLLOUT

 In the intervening years we moved to rural Co.
-Tipperary and continued using DSL but with the absolute minimum available speeds at the time (0.88Mbps) due to living on the absolute edge of the 5km limit for DSL exchanges.
-Around 2015 we ditched the DSL thanks to the availability of a strong 4G signal in the area and a relatively big jump to speeds of around 40Mbps served us well in my continued remote work life.
+Tipperary and continued using DSL, but due to living on the absolute edge of the 5km limit for DSL exchanges we got the absolute minimum available speeds at the time (about 0.8Mbps).
+Then around 2015 we ditched the DSL thanks to the availability of a strong 4G signal in the area and a relatively big jump to speeds of around 40Mbps.

 In the meantime, next generation fibre optic broadband had started to make inroads with faster and longer range links.
 But countryside fibre seemed a distant dream until in mid 2019, Eir, Ireland’s largest telecoms provider, announced a €250m fibre investment to upgrade their national broadband infrastructure.
 The rollout began by focusing initially on bringing fibre-to-the-home (FTTH) with speeds up to 1Gps speeds to the outskirts of towns first, where traditional DSL speeds fall off and the benefits would be felt the most.
 Once the rural upgrade was completed, they would then move on to upgrading the towns and cities with newer FTTH equipment that supported even faster 10Gbps speeds.